thephpleague/commonmark/customization/overview.md

 ## AST manipulation

-Once the AST is parsed, you are free to access/manipulate it as needed before it's passed into the rendering engine.
+Once the [Abstract Syntax Tree](/customization/abstract-syntax-tree/) is parsed, you are free to access/manipulate it as needed before it's passed into the rendering engine.

 ## Examples